 5)Myth: Some progress has been made by the Iraqi government in meeting the "benchmarks" worked out with the Bush administration.

-JC: in the words of Democratic Senator Carl Levin, "Those legislative benchmarks include approving a hydrocarbon law, approving a debaathification law, completing the work of a constitutional review committee, and holding provincial elections
+JC: in the words of Democratic Senator Carl Levin, "Those legislative benchmarks include approving a hydrocarbon law, approving a debaathification law, completing the work of a constitutional review committee, and holding provincial elections."

 LT Nixon: Yes, the government of Iraq has not made much progress on the benchmarks.
 As a matter of fact it's been pretty abysmal.
 But following the end of Hajj, when the Iraqi Parliament returns to session will hopefully produce some real results.
 You have to remember that this government started from the ashes essentially, and our own country took years and years to iron out all the creases following our own revolution.